FRAMINGHAM YOUTH HOCKEY – Learn to Play Hockey Program

 The program is always looking for new volunteers with skating skills to assist with on-ice coaching.
 If you would like to assist on the ice and are able to fulfill all necessary proceeding requirements, please email firstname.lastname@example.org.

 Please Note: All coaches must wear a HECC helmet on the ice at all times.
-There are no exceptions to this rule, as this is a USA Hockey requirement which FYHP must comply.
+There are no exceptions to this rule, as this is a USA Hockey requirement that FYHP must comply with.

-House League will begin on Sunday, February 14, 2021, and run until March 21, 2021.
-House League provides an additional hour of ice time each week for an additional fee.
-It is open to all LTPH skaters.
+House League provides an additional hour of ice time each week for an additional fee and typically commences during the last third of the season.
+It is open to all LTPH skaters in color groupings red, orange, yellow, and green.
 The emphasis in House League is on team building, sportsmanship, and game/skill development, rather than victory, while providing the proper introduction to competitive hockey for those skaters interested in trying out for a travel team in the Spring.

 Registration and Travel Teams